Local and global well-posedness for a quadratic Schr\"odinger system on spheres and Zoll manifolds: Introduction

-The main objective of this work is in addressing the well-posedness issues for the system \eqref{SHGSA} posed on compact Riemannian manifold $M$ with given data in a suitable Sobolev spaces.
-As far as we know, so far, the results involving the well-posedness theory for \eqref {SHGSA} posed on compact manifolds in dimension $d \geq 2$ are not known.
+The main objective of this work is in addressing the well-posedness issues for the system \eqref{SHGSA} posed on $d$-dimensional compact Zoll manifold $M$ with given data $(u_0, v_0)$ in a suitable Sobolev spaces $H^s(M)\times H^s(M)$.
+As far as we know, the results involving the well-posedness theory for \eqref {SHGSA} posed on compact manifolds in dimension $d \geq 2$ are not known.

 To accomplish our objective, using Duhamel's formula, we can consider the IVP \eqref{SHGSA} in the following equivalent integral formulation

 where $V(t) = e^{i t (\Delta - 1)}$ and $U_{\sigma}(t) = e^{i t (\frac{1}{\sigma}\Delta - \frac{\alpha}{\sigma})} $ are the respective unitary groups associated with the linear problem.
 From now on, we consider the equivalent system \eqref{SHGSB} and use the contraction mapping argument in an appropriate space to get the required solution.
 Before announcing the main results on well-posedness theory, we introduce some definitions and function spaces on which we will be working.
 For convenience, let us start recapitulating some notions on Sobolev spaces in compact manifolds.